jgoilenberg/mercadolibre.github.com/_posts/guide/advertising/2012-07-13-delete-productAd.markdown

 To delete a product ad you only need to change the **status** to E.

 <pre class="terminal">
-curl -i -H "Accept:application/json" -H "Content-Type: application/json" -X PUT -d 'E' https://api.mercadolibre.com/mclics/ad/11130279/status?access_token=$ACCESS_TOKEN
+curl -i -H 'Accept:application/json' -H 'Content-Type: application/json' -X PUT -d 'E' https://api.mercadolibre.com/mclics/ad/11130279/status?access_token=$ACCESS_TOKEN
 </pre>

+**Where '11130279' is the id of the product ad.**

 You will receive the following JSON response: